-Qualified applicants are usually applicants being corporate entities who are insolvent, or who have committed an act of bankruptcy under the BIA.
+Qualified applicants under the CCAA are usually applicants being corporate entities who are insolvent, or who have committed an act of bankruptcy under the BIA.
 Total claims against that debtor must exceed CAD5,000,000 before that debtor may commence a CCAA filing.
-Proceeding are initiated by court applications.
+Proceedings are initiated by court applications.
 Filings for 'first day orders' are done by application of the debtor to the applicable court.
-There may be an initial order implementing a statutory stay of proceedings, but it is granted for a very short period of time on restricted terms and conditions (colloquially called the 'skinny order'), in effect for no more than ten days.
+There may be an initial order implementing a statutory stay of proceedings, but it is granted for a very short period of time and on restricted terms and conditions (colloquially sometimes referred to as the 'skinny order'), in effect for no more than ten days.
 The applicants must return to court within that time period with another application for the full form of court orders giving broader protections to the Applicant.

-Monitors are deemed to be officers of the Court, and as such are the eyes and ears of the Court in the proceedings.
-The debtors auditors are excluded from being appointed as Monitor.
-They are ideally positioned to act in the 'best interests of the general body of creditors'.
+Monitors are appointed upon initial orders being granted and are deemed to be officers of the Court, and as such are the "eyes and ears" of the Court in the proceedings.
+The debtor's auditors are excluded from being appointed as Monitor.
+Monitors are ideally positioned to act in the 'best interests of the general body of creditors'.
 Their views and recommendations are submitted to the courts in formal reports, which are generally given a high degree of factual and professional deference.
 Once appointed to oversee the CCAA estate in the first day orders, Monitors coordinate multiple roles.
-Those include the review of financial information, filing of statutory reports, review of debtor forecasts and plans, implementation of a sale process, and assisting in the drafting of a Plan of Reorganisation.
+Those include the review of financial information, filing of statutory reports, review of debtor forecasts and plans, implementation of a sale process, and assisting in the drafting of a Plan of Compromise or Arrangement ("Plans").
 Plans, once approved by creditors in a double majority vote, must also be sanctioned by a Canadian court.

-Plans of Reorganisation can include sale processes, such as 'stalking horse' bidding procedures for all or part of the business, assets and operations of the debtor, or a broader group companies and partnership connected to the debtor.
+Plans can include sale processes, such as 'stalking horse' bidding procedures for all or part of the business, assets and operations of the debtor, or a broader group of companies and partnership entities connected to the debtor.
 They may also include full or partial liquidations of their assets, termination of contracts, key employee retention plans, settlement of debts and charges amounting to a balance sheet restructuring.
 Monitors interact with officers, directors, and management of the debtor and their counsel.
 They are also responsible to conducting all statutory proceedings, including any votes of creditors or other stakeholders, outside of the court proceedings.